 For specialized charging rates with custom standards like 15W Samsung Fast Charge 2.0 and 30W OnePlus Warp Charge 30, the device you are using will need to support them explicitly to charge at such speeds.
 Other devices will simply revert to Qi-standard 10W charging.

-Most smartphone users employ cases as a means for protection.
-However, the addition of cases adds a significant thickness to the smartphone’s back, increasing the wireless charging coils’ distance.
+Most smartphone users employ cases as a means of protection.
+However, cases add a significant thickness to the smartphone’s back, increasing the wireless charging coils’ distance.
 Many wireless chargers cannot change with even a slim case making it a hindrance to remove the case every time you need to charge.
 Premium chargers will support a thickness of up to 8mm, supporting even the market’s bulkier cases.

 A wireless charger is still a wired device that needs to be plugged in to function.
 Most wireless chargers come equipped with a USB Type-C port for power delivery and support power bricks capable of supplying the necessary power.
 Many premium manufacturers like Samsung bundle a power brick and cable with their wireless chargers.
 OnePlus instead opts for a non-removable solution, which may be tough to repair if the brick fails.
 An included charger’s benefit is that you need not spend extra on another accessory, especially if you are on a tight budget, so keep that in mind while shopping for a new wireless charger.